sundychenD/StudyNotes/Python/iterator.md

 	- Then Execute <suite>

 + Generator:
-	- A generator creates an generator object, which is an iterator.
+	- A generator creates an generator object, which is a type of iterator.
 	- Whats special about generator function (object)? generator function can yield multiple values